PTEN c.493_496del, p.Gly165Ter

 PS2 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for PS2 is: "Strong: De novo (both maternity and paternity confirmed) observation in a patient with the disease and no family history."
-The evidence for this variant shows: no confirmed de novo observations reported.
+According to VCEP guidelines, the rule for PS2 is: "Very Strong Strength: Two proven OR four assumed OR one proven + two assumed de novo observations in a patient with the disease and no family history."
+The evidence for this variant shows: no de novo occurrence data are available.
 Therefore, this criterion is not applied.

 PS3